 To begin, we include a new header file into our application so that we can check for the ENOENT return value later in our processing loop.
-We also define our APP_DATA structure, and we define a sleeptime value.
-Finally, we add a new forward declaration for our event callback.
+We also define our APP\DATA structure, and we define a sleeptime value.
+Finally, we update RepMgrGSG to have a new method for our event notification callback, and to add a new data member for our APP DATA data member.

 '''

-/

-File: ex_rep_gsg_repmgr.c

-/

-#include <stdlib.h>
+#include <db_cxx.h>

-#include <string.h>
+#include <iostream>

 #include <errno.h>

-#ifndef WIN32

-#include <unistd.h>

-'''